 A mirror will can only generalise both your wishes

-You can only gift in your will that which you own.
+You can only leave that which you own as a gift in your will.
 Accordingly, mirror wills have to be fairly general and not specific to particular assets.
 This isn't a problem if your assets are almost the same as those of your partner, but in practice we all have our own possessions of different value (either financial or sentimental).

 What you should consider is not only whether your partner is the best person to take on the ownership and management of the holiday house in Turkey, but also whether you are the best person to receive the share in her family company.
 As examples, both may have high values, but they both also have responsibilities attached to them.

 Another problem is that assets that require active management generally tend depreciate in value if they are not managed.
 If your partner cannot manage the asset, you may be reducing the value of your estate by passing it to him or her.